moiztanvir/Text-Summarization-of-PubMed-Articles-Using-Gemini-API/README.md

 In the templates directory, create index.html for the home page and summary.html for displaying the results.

+You just need to type this command on terminal to run the application: python app.py

 ## Integrating Text Summarization

-Use the API-based model (Gemini by Google) for summarization.
+We used the API-based model (Gemini by Google) for summarization.
 Assuming you have API access and key.
+You can get it from Google AI studio.

 ## Interacting with the Application